M268816/power-repo/notes/fe_Method.md

 Yet, the only other avenue I could travel would be trying to create relationships though pure time management.
 Finding relationships between when downtime was entered, and when production outputs were posted.
 The downtime data has proper timestamps, the roll data does not, so I cannot extrapolate those relations from time either making the relationships between production and downtime data impossible.

-Instead, I changed my original methodology of this part of the OEE formula and I suggest that the line should run all 24 hours, then subtract any collected downtime from the total possible runtime.
+Instead, I changed my original methodology of this part of the OEE formula and I suggest taking the total runtime then subtract any collected planned downtime.
 The constraint is then averaged from the collected OEE2 data.
-This causes an unwanted, but unavoidable skewing of overall OEE2 to the average constraint of the line rather than a perfect catalog by catalog calculation.
+This causes an unwanted and unavoidable skewing of overall OEE2 to the average constraint of the line rather than a perfect catalog by catalog calculation.

 > OEE2 = Total Units / ((Average an array of constraints) * Planned Runtime)
 >